darena-solutions/bluebuttonpro-public/docs/source/aad-users.rst

 ``IT Personnel``, or ``Application Members``, the user will be approved and is logged in.

 .. note::
-   This check is not performed again after the first time our system approves the login for a user.
-   This means that if the user is removed from the group at a future time, the user can still login.
+   This check is performed after every sign-in from the user.
+This means that if the user is later removed from the group, they will be unable to login once again until they are added back to one of those groups.
-   Currently, there are no plans to change this default behavior.

 Separate Profiles
 -----------------